Include in Daily Diet for Optimal Health

 7. Optional: 1 Hour before done cooking add any spices or vegetables to add flavor

-8. When you are done making the bone broth, you can either use a strainer and strain the all of the bones and scraps from the liquid or just use a large spoon and scoop out any bones or pieces in the bone broth.
+8. When it is done, you can either use a strainer and strain the all of the bones and scraps from the liquid or just use a large spoon and scoop out any bones or pieces in the bone broth.

-**Bone broth can be used as a tea or add your favorite ingredients to make a soup or you can add your bone broth to any recipe!
+**Bone broth can be used as a tea or you can use it to make a delicious soup.

 Adding Apple Cider Vinegar

-It is optional to add vinegar to your bone broth.
+It is optional to add vinegar.
 It can be very beneficial to add in one or two tablespoons of apple cider vinegar as it assists in drawing out much more of the mineral content from the bones.
 Although, any vinegar can be used, apple cider vinegar is preferable because of its health properties and taste.
 Fresh squeezed lemon juice can be used in place of the apple cider vinegar to aid in drawing out the minerals in the bone broth.